 Best high-end vlogging camera

 If 4k and professional video functions are critical for you, then Panasonic has some great options based on a 20 Megapixel Four Thirds sensor (a little smaller than APSC but larger than 1in).
-The Panasonic Lumix G9 (around $1299) may be pitched primarily as a stills camera, but can film great quality 4k at up to 60p and also features a fully-articulated touchscreen and built-in stabilisation – see my Panasonic Lumix G9 review for full details.
-Indeed it’s revealing that one of the only cameras to out-feature it for video is the Panasonic Lumix GH5 (around $1699) which remains one of the most powerful pro video cameras at an ‘affordable’ price – see my Panasonic Lumix GH5 review for full details.
+The Panasonic Lumix G9 may be pitched primarily as a stills camera, but can film great quality 4k at up to 60p and also features a fully-articulated touchscreen and built-in stabilisation – see my Panasonic Lumix G9 review for full details.
+Indeed it’s revealing that one of the only cameras to out-feature it for video is the Panasonic Lumix GH5 which remains one of the most powerful pro video cameras at an ‘affordable’ price – see my Panasonic Lumix GH5 review for full details.
 Note both Panasonic bodies employ contrast-based autofocus which in my tests isn’t as confident as phase-detect or Dual Pixel CMOS AF for video.

 At this price point you can also switch to full-frame sensors which deliver better quality in very low light.
-Of these, the most affordable with a fully-articulated screen is the Canon EOS 6D Mark II (around $1599), a DSLR which also sports Dual Pixel CMOS AF, although only films in 1080p.
-See my Canon EOS 6D Mark II review for more details.
+One of the most affordable is the Canon EOS RP which shares the same sensor as the 6D II, but packs it into a smaller body that still features a fully articulated screen.
+See my Canon EOS RP review for more details.

 Also consider the higher-end Canon EOS R, another mirrorless camera with a fully-articulated screen that can face forward – although since its 4k suffers from such a severe crop, it’s only the 1080 video that benefits from the full-frame sensor.
 See my vlogging example below and Canon EOS R review for more details.